hjpr/suplex/README.md

 For making database queries where a user's inactivity might cause a token to go stale and raise a 401 status when user clicks a submit or other database action.

 Pass the event to a session manager.
 This manager will attempt to refresh a stale session, and if that fails, you can specify an event to trigger like sending user to re-login.

+If let_tokens_expire is passed as True, then the session manager will not refresh the session and will simply trigger the event on_failure if a token is expired.

 ```python
 # Frontend